 Brazil - Establishing an OfficeBrazil - Establishing an Office

-Investment options in Brazil include setting up a company or acquiring an existing entity in country.
-Based on the World Bank Doing Business Project’s measurements, starting a business in 2017 will take 79 days, down from 120 days in 2012.
+Investment options in Brazil include either establishing a company in country or acquiring an existing entity.
+Creating a new company has become increasingly easier and faster due to government reforms.
+Based on the World Bank 2017 Doing Business Project, opening a business in Brazil took 79 days, down from 120 days in 2012.